silnith/example-microservice/README.md

 plugin makes it easy to use later versions of the JDK safely while still maintaining a previous version as the minimum requirement.

-And the integration test phase is one of the most useful aspects of the Maven tool.
+The integration test phase is one of the most useful aspects of the Maven tool.
 Pretty much any test that normally is done manually can be automated using this, since it stands up a full servlet container and SQL database and loads the service just like would happen in a real deployment.
 But the integration test